Other Ways to Help

 - Many units collect articles to use for craft items, such as CDs, stamps and ring-pulls.

-- One of our service projects for 2018 is helping the Lions Club Recycle for Sight program collect used glasses.
+- One of our service projects since 2018 has been helping the Lions Club Recycle for Sight program collect used glasses.

 - Our Sponsorship program allows local businesses to fund the membership fees of volunteer leaders